Angnz/Showcase/index.markdown

     padding: 1em;
 }

-.wrapper{ /*Wraper is the Webpage text*/
+.site-header{ /*site-header is the Webpage Banner and  text*/
+    Color: #132043;
     font-family: Arial, sans-serif;
     background-color: #363062;

 }